 The microchip must meet the ISO 11784 and 11785 standards.
 If your pet’s microchip doesn’t meet the ISO standards, you may have to bring your own microchip reader.
 Your pet could be refused entry or placed in quarantine if its microchip can’t be read.

 Tattoos are accepted if your pet was tattooed on or before July 3, 2011, the tattoo is visible and your pet was vaccinated against rabies after it was tattooed.

-Most dogs must be treated against tapeworm.
-The treatment must be done no less than 24 hours and no more than 120 hours (5 days) before your pet enters the UK.
+Most dogs should be treated against tapeworm.
+The treatment must contain praziquantel and it should be done no less than 24 hours and no more than 120 hours (5 days) before your pet enters the UK.

-If you’re travelling to the UK from an unlisted country, a blood sample should be taken from all dogs and cats not less than 30 days after the rabies vaccination was given.
+If you’re travelling to the UK from an unlisted country, a blood sample should be taken from all dogs and cats at least 30 days after the rabies vaccination was given.